KasparEtter/ef1p/pages/email/email.md

   Media queries are useful to design websites for various screen sizes, which is known as [responsive web design](https://en.wikipedia.org/wiki/Responsive_web_design).
-  As emails are read on a wide variety of devices, media queries are an important technique to make them look well on all devices.
+  Since emails are read on a wide variety of devices, media queries are an important technique to make them look good on all devices.
   Since media queries and [selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#selectors) aren't allowed in the [`style` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/style), conditional rendering is much easier in mail clients which support [internal or external CSS](#email-styling),